blue-arrow-hero

 Interested applicants should verify with their training director or Dr. Lanier that an MOU exists between the graduate school and EHVP.
 Current MOUs include UGA, GSU, and Emory.

-For a Fall start date, students should contact Dr. Lanier, Associate Director of Training at kathleen.ann.ragsdale@emory.edu beginning in January and include (1) a cover letter; (2) a CV; and (3) three letters of recommendation.
+For a Fall start date, students should contact Dr. Katie Lanier, Director of Training at karags@emory.edu beginning in January and include (1) a cover letter; (2) a CV; and (3) two letters of recommendation.
 Recommendations may be e-mailed separately if preferred.

 Required

-Before the start of the practicum, applicants should be advanced clinical students who have obtained their master’s degree.
+Prior to the start of the practicum, applicants should be advanced clinical students who have obtained their master’s degree.
 Applicants will be expected to commit to three semesters (one full calendar year) and a minimum of 12 hours per week.
-Practicum students are expected to attend the case conference (Monday afternoon case conference 4-5:30 pm) and to participate in case conference presentations.
+Practicum students are expected to attend case conference (Monday afternoon case conference 4-5:30 PM) and to participate in case conference presentations.

 Desired